E. distans

 included stations in the central massif region of Spain

-but studies by Pierre Delforge concluded that this population
+but studies by Delforge concluded this population

 was in fact a

-distinct species and was then formally separated and re-described
+distinct species and re-described

 as E. molochina.
+This reclassification has not

-met with the universal concurrence of all botanical opinion.
+however met with the universal concurrence of all botanical opinion.

-This species is not a particularly striking Epipactis
+E. distans is not a particularly striking Epipactis

 and its relatively early flowering and distinctive habitat serve to differentiate it from other